Spinal Cord Injuries

 Spinal injuries overwhelm victims with severe chronic pain, numbness and tingling, paralysis and even death.
-If you are dealing with such injuries, you must speak with a highly-skilled Los Angeles spinal injury attorney as soon as possible after the accident.
+If you are dealing with such injuries, you must speak with a highly-skilled spinal cord injury attorney as soon as possible after the accident.

 Spinal cord injuries are grave and can lead to a variety of health issues.
 Consisting of a bundle of nerves that run from the base of the brain and down your back, your spinal cord acts as the primary regulator of your bodily functions.
 A spinal injury can result in chronic pain, numbness, tingling, loss of sensation and movement, and may result in paralysis of your limbs and lower half of your body.
 Spinal injury victims are typically at risk of early death due to the myriad complications that can arise.